Meadow Valley Corporation (MVCO): Arbitrage Opportunity

 Government construction expenditures should increase under the Obama administration.

 In July 2008, Insight Equity proposed to acquire Meadow Valley for $11.25 per share.
 Given the significant premium to current prices, I believe that stockholder approval is assured.
-However, Insight Equity now claims Meadow Valley may have experienced a material adverse effect, viz., fair market value has declined by more than $6 million.
+However, Insight Equity now claims Meadow Valley has experienced a material adverse effect, viz., fair market value has declined by more than $6 million.
 Fair market value is not clearly defined in the merger agreement, but the main issue appears to be poor operating results at Meadow Valley’s Ready-Mix subsidiary.
 According to management, Ready-Mix has not violated deal covenants.

 There are three obvious outcomes to the Meadow Valley situation: first, stockholders can receive $11.25 per share; second, they may receive some reduced price; and third the merger may be terminated.
 I believe that each outcome is equally probable, and that even a termination will not be too onerous for stockholders.
 The mathematical expectation is positive.

-I would think the price stays fairly constant after shareholder approval because of Insight uncertainty.
+1. I would think the price stays fairly constant after shareholder approval because of Insight uncertainty.
 Better to wait for vote?

-I don’t know how the stock will move in the short-term.
+2. I don’t know how the stock will move in the short-term.
 But I’m pretty sure that stockholders will vote for the merger, and that there will be some litigation afterwards.

 I think the best outcome for stockholders would be a reduced buyout price in the $10 range.